 In the Egyptian spirituality Usiré (Osiris) represents God’s good.
 He is the divine ancestor of humans, the one who received all gods’ knowledge who had come before him.
 He is the son of Geb (the earth) who is a male and Anouté (the sky) who is a female.
 He is responsible for leading humanity to God’s justice, order and harmony.
 He is the guardian of the universe, a role entrusted to him by God.
 Usiré is Un Nefer, that is to say, the eternally good being.

 Neddo is undoubtedly Usiré.
 They have the same origin and the same roles.
-Usiré is equivalent to Osoro in the Akan culture from Ghana / Côte d’Ivoire, to Awraar in the Somali one or Ngai Narok among the Maasai of Tanzania / Kenya.
+Usiré is equivalent to Osoro in the Akan culture from Ghana / Côte d’Ivoire, to Awzaar in the Somali one or Ngai Narok among the Maasai of Tanzania / Kenya.

 In summary, the Fulani spiritual tradition is deeply rooted in Africa, especially in the account on the world’s creation and the sun worship.
-To learn more about African Religion in its entirety, click here…
+To learn more about African Spirituality in its entirety, click here…

 By: Lisapo ya Kama © (All rights reserved.
 Any copying or translation of the text of this article is strictly forbbiden without the written approval of Lisapo ya Kama)